Dear Shash, I read your wonderfully researched and presented article,

 You might have noticed me deleting that reply and posting version 0.2, a more sane one.

+I am still learning you see, trying to catch up.
 But alas I only have an eye of a novelist, which limits my brains (grin...)